matsad3547/engineering-report-app/README.md

 * Enable filtering and search to select reports for download and visualization.
 * Visualization package to show trends across selected reports.
 * Hidden passwords (asterisks vs. the actual letters)
+* Add server to ensure reports can be shared among authenticated users.